Getting started with the Catalog Insights dashboards

 Best cross-sell date vs. Expected date of next order

 Klaviyo’s base marketing application includes an Expected date of next order property as part of its predictive analytics.
 There are some key differences between the Best cross-sell date property and the Expected date of next order property.
-Predictions for the Best cross-sell date property are based on the product analysis report.
-It specifically uses purchase data, considers multiple items in someone’s last order, and identifies sequential patterns.
-Meanwhile, Expected date of next order does not take into account product-level data that has a strong impact on repeat purchasing timing.
+The key difference is that Best cross-sell date is based on product-level purchase data, taking into consideration multiple items in someone's last order and identifying sequential patterns.
+Expected date of next order does not take product-level data into account, which has a strong impact on repeat purchase timing.

 Next best product

-The product analysis report also determines the next best product for profiles based on their last purchase.
-As a profile continues to place orders, this property will automatically update accordingly.
-The following data is excluded from the next best product model:
+The Next best product property determines the next best product for a profile based on their most recent purchase.
+As a profile continues to place orders, this property updates automatically.
+The following are excluded from the model:

 If a profile does not have a recommended Next best product because they have never made a purchase, Klaviyo will display your most popular product based on the number of units sold in its place.